Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 - Sigiriya, Hiriketiya Beach, and Midigama had perfect weather.

-- Ella, Dalhousie, and Nuwara Eliya were overcast at times but it didn’t affect my experience in these areas.
+- Ella, Dalhousie, and Nuwara Eliya were overcast at times, but it didn’t affect my experience in these areas.

-- Trincomalee had its daily afternoon rain shower but the vibe was still great.
+- Trincomalee had its daily afternoon rain shower, but the vibe was still great.

 - Arugam Bay was quiet with no tourists and constant rain so I don’t recommend that you visit during October.

-Sri Lanka is a safe country for all travelers from backpackers, to solo travelers, honeymooners, and families.
-I never felt uneasy or nervous using public transport or staying in homestays.
-The people are incredibly friendly and they’re proud of their country.
+Sri Lanka is a safe country for all travelers, from backpackers, to solo travelers, honeymooners, and families.

 But – as with all travel, you need to know that anything can happen, no matter where it is you travel to.

-3 Week Itinerary For Sri Lanka
+3 Weeks in Sri Lanka itinerary

-I spent 3 weeks backpacking Sri Lanka and it was everything I imagined it to be – and more.
+I spent 3 weeks backpacking Sri Lanka, and it was everything I imagined it to be – and more.

 From the people to the food, the scenery to the experiences, Sri Lanka is one of the best countries to explore.